What is hemophilia in children. How is hemophilia inherited and modern methods of treating the disease?

 Causes of hemophilia

 The genes that cause the development of hemophilia are linked to the sex X chromosome, so the disease is inherited as a recessive trait in the female line.
 Hereditary hemophilia affects almost exclusively males.
-Women are conductors (conductors, carriers) of the hemophilia gene, transmitting the disease to some of their sons.
+Women are conductors (conductors, carriers) of the hemophilia gene, passing the disease on to some of their sons.

 Congenital hemophilia occurs in almost 70% of patients.
 In this case, the form and severity of hemophilia is inherited.
-About 30% of observations are sporadic forms of hemophilia associated with a mutation in the locus encoding the synthesis of plasma coagulation factors on the X chromosome.
+About 30% of observations occur in sporadic forms of hemophilia associated with a mutation in the locus encoding the synthesis of plasma coagulation factors on the X chromosome.
 In the future, this spontaneous form of hemophilia becomes hereditary.

 Classification of hemophilia